 After a loss of 4 kg, my weight is stuck, not losing weight now.
 What should I do?

-Overweight and obesity are common and significant problems in the modern lifestyle.
+Being overweight and obese are common and significant problems in the modern lifestyle.

 Are you feeling stuck and tired?